PascaleSennhauser/shopping-list/README.md

+# Shopping list

+This project is a shopping list created with React.
+You can add items from a list to the shopping list or add specific items through an input field.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).